REVEAL | REASSURE | RENEW

-Book an Allergy Test in Winchester
+Book an Allergy or Food Intolerance Consultation and Test in Winchester

 - Sophisticated technology

-- Precision allergen component testing
+- Precision component testing

-Sensitised or allergic?
+Sensitised, intolerant or allergic?

 Allergy is an overreaction of your immune system in response to something that is normally harmless.
 In an allergic reaction to substances such as pollen, house dust mites, certain foods or insect stings, the immune system produces antibodies called Immunoglobulin E (IgE) specific to the allergen it’s trying to fight.
 The process of your body becoming sensitive to an allergen is called sensitisation.